Uncovering tau leptons-enriched semi-visible jets at the LHC: Model setup

 An explanation of how such couplings can be embedded in gauge invariant effective theories can be found in~\cite{Fox:2011qd}, while~\cite{Altmannshofer:2014cfa} gives an example of UV completion in terms of vector fermions.
 We introduce dark quarks $q_{vi}$ charged under the non-abelian gauge group $SU(N)'$.
 Such hidden sector particles interact with the $Z'$ boson via the general interactions:

-The dark sector will contain pseudo-scalar mesons, which can be expressed via the matrix $\Pi = \pi_0 \mathbb{I} + \pi_a t_a$, where the $t_a$ are the generators of $SU(N)'$.
-Assuming the coupling matrices to SM fermions to be diagonal, their decay widths to the SM fermions $f_i$ will be:
+The dark sector will contain pseudo-scalar mesons, which can be expressed via the matrix $\Pi = \pi_0 \mathbb{I} + \pi_a t_a$, where the $t_a$ are the broken flavour symmetry generators.
+Assuming the coupling matrices to SM fermions to be diagonal, their decay widths to SM fermions $f_i$ will be: